Will solar panels get cheaper? (updated for 2020)

 How much will solar continue to grow in the United States?

-The growth of renewable energy has been driven by two things: better technology and manufacturing volumes have driven down the price by so much that the cost of renewables is on par with gas and coal, or even cheaper in many cases.
+The growth of renewable energy has been driven by two things: better technology and an increasing manufacturing volumes.
+Together, these forces have driven down the price of solar electricity so much that it is on par with gas and coal, or even cheaper in many cases.

 Second, the majority of people live in states that have a renewable portfolio standard (RPS).
 An RPS is a mandate from the state government that a certain percentage of the state’s electricity must come from renewable sources.